krb5/krb5/doc/rst_source/krb_admins/conf_ldap.rst

        kdb5_ldap_util -D cn=admin,dc=example,dc=com stashsrvpw -f /etc/kerberos/service.keyfile cn=krbadmin,dc=example,dc=com

-10. Add ``krb5principalname`` to the indexes in slapd.conf to speed up the access.
+10. Add ``krbPrincipalName`` to the indexes in slapd.conf to speed up the access.

 With the LDAP back end it is possible to provide aliases for principal